Lothians and Border Horse: 2nd Lothians and Border Horse

-On 22 August 1939, while Germany was prepared to invade Poland, the 2nd Lothians and Border Horse was formed.
+On 22 August 1939, while Germany prepared to invade Poland, the 2nd Lothians and Border Horse formed.
 On 17 May 1940, Major Desmond O'Brien Evelyn Ffrench-Blake of the 13/18 Hussars joined Regiment for duties as Second-in-Command.
 He remained with the regiment, and became the commanding officer in North Africa until his death two years later.

 On 30 May 1940, the regiment was assigned to the newly formed 1st Motor Machine Gun Brigade, as an interim move due to the shortage of Tanks after the retreat from Dunkirk.

 On 12 September 1940, the regiment was converted from a temporary armoured car/mechanized infantry formation to an armoured formation within the Royal Armoured Corps.
 The change coincided with the brigade being re-designated as the 26th Armoured Brigade, part of the newly formed 6th Armoured Division.
-They were issued with Crusader cruiser tanks alongside the Valetine and Matilda infantry tanks.
+They were issued with Crusader cruiser tanks alongside the Valentine and Matilda infantry tanks.
 The regiment embarked on troopships for the Tunisian Campaign at the end of 1942, and thereafter served during the Italian campaign until the end of the war.